Skip to content

 What are the TaylorMade Qi4D drivers specs?

-The Qi4D and Qi4D Max are available in 9 degrees, 10.5 degrees and 12.0 degrees.
-The LS driver has lofts of 8 degrees, 9 degrees and 10.5 degrees.
+The Qi4D is available in 8 degrees, 9 degrees, 10.5 degrees and 12.0 degrees, while the LS driver has lofts of 8 degrees, 9 degrees and 10.5 degrees.

-All three models can be adjusted by four degrees (two degrees up and down).
+All four models can be adjusted by four degrees (two degrees up and down).

 Get more golf news, reviews and the latest equipment launches.
 Join our Reddit community for daily updates.